AsimaCoder/SDP-Final/README.md

 ## Features 🚀

 - **Character Selection**: Choose from a variety of characters, each with unique abilities. ![Character Badge](https://img.shields.io/badge/Characters-3-green.svg)
-- **Dynamic Gameplay**: Real-time ability evolution and adaptive AI opponents.
+- **Dynamic Gameplay**: Real-time ability evolution and adaptive opponents.
 - **Immersive Environments**: Battlefields that react and change dynamically.
 - **Cross-Platform Play**: Play with friends, no matter their device.
-- **VR Support**: Step into the world of SE-2216 with optional VR integration.

 <details>
 <summary><strong>Purpose of the Project</strong></summary>